ChrissiWi/ChrissiWi/README.md

 - 👋 Hi, I’m @ChrissiWi
-- 👀 I’m interested in python and testing.
+- 👀 I’m interested in C#, Python and testing.

 <!---